Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Nature/Herbarium/List/Vulcanic_Veil.md

 Vershaton during Exodus events, hence it is the only place where this mutation exists naturally.

 Despite similarities with whole plant structure, crushed vulcanic veil is bitter.
-It is only rarely used for mixtures, mostly as a filler to tone the flavour down, as it hold no seasoning or real alchemic value.
+It is only rarely used for mixtures, mostly as a filler to tone the flavour down, as it holds no seasoning or real alchemic value.